 The primary reasons why national utilities have moved to monthly billing include enhanced customer service; more manageable household budgeting; the promotion of water conservation; a reduction in the risk of delinquency charges; and improving revenue stability for the utility.
-The reasons given by utilities that use bi-monthly or even quarterly billing cycles include meter reading costs; reduced costs associated with producing and mailing out bills; billing system limitations; administrative burdens; and the fact that significant billing system changes must be managed carefully by utilities.
+The reasons given by utilities that use bi-monthly or even quarterly billing cycles include meter reading costs; reduced costs associated with producing and mailing out bills; billing system limitations; administrative burdens; and the fact that changes in management can be difficult for utilities to manage.